 Travel trailers have been around for a long time.
 They were even used back in the 19th century in places like Europe.
 Although they were then pulled by horses unlike modern travel trailers which are pulled by cars, trucks, vans, and other such vehicles.

 Travel trailers have brought the comforts of modern life out with us on the road.
-But using them properly demands a hitch.
+But using them properly demands a hitch, perhaps along with a hitch cover.
 The best hitch for towing a travel trailer can provide a safe and secure link between your vehicle and your trailer.
 It can prevent swaying and make your journey much more comfortable.

 Best Hitch for Towing Travel Trailer on the Road